Financial evidence for your visa

 - one year of tuition fees

-- original bank statements must cover 28 days (and printed no more than 31 days before the date of your application).
+- bank statements must cover 28 days (and printed no more than 31 days before the date of your application).
 You can use your bank statements or your parents/legal guardian's statements.
-If you don't have original bank statements you can ask the bank to print one for you - make sure that each page is on headed paper and has your name and account details on.
+If you don't have a statement, you can ask the bank to print one for you - make sure that each page is on headed paper and has your name and account details.
 You can also print an online statement and ask the bank to stamp each page.

-- if you are using your parents'/legal guardians' bank statements, you must also provide an original birth certificate to prove your relationship with them.
-You must also include an original signed and dated letter from them giving their consent to giving you the money for your study in the UK.
+- if you are using your parents'/legal guardians' bank statements, you must also provide your birth certificate to prove your relationship with them.
+You must also include a signed and dated letter from them giving their consent to giving you the money for your study in the UK.